ToucanTocard/crawliexpress/README.md

 Allows to fetch various resources from Aliexpress, such as category, text search, product, feedbacks.

-It does not use a headless browser, but parses page source.
+It does not use official API nor a headless browser, but parses page source.

 Obviously, it is very vulnerable to DOM changes.